 Made from a combination of sunflower, pumpkin, sesame, linseed and chia seeds, every bite is full of good fats and nutrients.
 For a hint of flavour, I add cumin seeds which go so well with cheese.

-If you like this recipe, you might also find it satisfying to make my Classic Muesli Bars filled with seeds and dried fruit.
+If you like this recipe, you might also find it satisfying to make our Classic Muesli Bars filled with seeds and dried fruit.

 Jump to: